rachelandrew/cssgrid-ama/README.md

 ### Is Grid a replacement for Flexbox?

-No. Grid is for a different use case than flexbox - athough there are times you could use either spec.
+No. Grid is for a different use case than flexbox - although there are times you could use either spec.
 Here is a more complete explanation - [Should I use Grid or Flexbox?](https://rachelandrew.co.uk/archives/2016/03/30/should-i-use-grid-or-flexbox/)

 ### Grid isn't working in my browser!